canidlogic/cantotype/Config.md

       worddb_name: "cantotype_worddb.gz"

     };

+The `code_base` property is where all the program files for Cantotype reside on the server.
+This variable should end in a slash if it is the name of a folder.

 All of the file name properties are in the path established by `data_base`.
 The `data_base` variable should end in a slash if it is the name of a folder.
 It could also be a path to a CGI script, in which case it might be something like `/cgi-bin/resource.pl?name=`